Overview

 Query posts

-This example shows how to query posts that have the value ‘red’ selected.
-The checkbox field saves it’s value as a serialized array, so it is important to use the meta_query LIKE compare.
+This example demonstrates how to query posts that contain a checkbox field named “colors” with the value “red” selected.
+Because the checkbox field saves its value as a serialized array, it is important to use the meta_query “LIKE” comparison.

 $posts = get_posts(array(